Year 2000

 Dr Mary Ellen Wohl

-t was a privilege to meet Dr Mary Ellen Wohl (!932-2011) a distinguished N. American Respiratory Paediatrician who apparently succeed Harry Shwachman at Boston Childrens Hospital.
+It was a privilege to meet Dr Mary Ellen Wohl (1932-2011) a distinguished N. American Respiratory Paediatrician who apparently succeeded Harry Shwachman at Boston Children’s Hospital.
 We went out to dinner with her after the meeting.
-Dr Wohl was a co-author of the subsequent publication
+Dr Wohl was a co-author of the subsequent publication – the subject of this meetingg

 Pulmozyme had already been shown to be a most effective mucolytic in CF patients in 1994.
 This trial was to examine the effects in more mildly affected patients.
 This was a 96-week, randomized, double-blind, placebo-controlled trial involving 49 CF centers and 474 children.
 Inclusion criteria were age six to 10 years and forced vital capacity > or = 85% predicted.
 At 96 weeks the treated group had maintained their respiratory function levels; the treatment benefit for dornase alfa compared with placebo in percent predicted (mean +/- SE) was 3.2 +/- 1.2 for FEV1 (P =.006), 7.9 +/- 2.3 for FEF 25-75 % (P =.0008), and 0.7 +/- 1.0 for FVC (P =.51).
 The risk of respiratory tract exacerbation was reduced by 34% in patients who received dornase alfa.
 The authors concluded that treatment of young patients with CF with dornase alfa maintains lung function and reduces the risk of exacerbations over a 96-week period.